IKoshelev/amd-like-modules/README.md

 ## Dependency loading features

-To facilitate dependency loading for modules, a 'loadOnce' method was is also introduced, which saves you the trouble of keeping tabs on which modules were already loaded, and which not.
+To facilitate dependency loading for modules, a 'loadOnce' method is introduced, which saves you the trouble of keeping tabs on which modules were already loaded, and which not.

 ```javascript
 	// configuration section, should be done once